Welcome to Gremister

 Gremister is situated in the middle of Yell, making it a convenient location for visitors.
 It is a short distance from the main village - leisure centre, swimming pool, shop and post office, as well as the local pub – approximately 15 minutes drive.

-Its location also makes it equally close to both ferry terminals – Ulsta to the south of the island and Gutcher to the north (from where you can currently travel free of charge to the islands of Unst and Fetlar).
+Its location also makes it equally close to both ferry terminals – Ulsta to the south of the island and Gutcher to the north from where you can travel to the islands of Unst and Fetlar).
 Don’t, however, think for a moment that this central location makes it a bustling hub of activity (unless you consider the sheep, the rabbits, the seals, the seabirds, the waders, the odd otter……..).
 The house is situated almost at the end of the road and commands an imposing profile as you come down the hill as it watches over Whalfirth, a long and picturesque voe (or fjord).

 The house is available for holiday let all year round and, because of its high latitude, Gremister can provide extremes of British holidaymaking.
 The longest day or “Simmer Dim” is as close to 24hr daylight as you can imagine, the sun merely dipping beneath the horizon before rising again a few minutes later.